 - Cut the peaches into slices.
 Remove the peach pit and compost.
 You do not need to peel the peaches.

-- Now add a little bit of lemon juice into the bag.
+- Now add 1 teaspoon to each bag of peaches you're freezing.
 The lemon juice is going to prevent the apples from going brown.
 Please don’t skip this step!

-- How to defrost peaches: Remove your peaches from the freezer.
-These last for about a year, but I usually use them up in a few months.
-Place the peaches in the refrigerator to defrost naturally overnight, or pop in the microwave to defrost in a couple minutes.
-Now place the peaches in a strainer, so you can remove all the juice.
-And now you have peaches to use in the recipe you’re making!
+- How to defrost peaches: Place the peaches in the refrigerator to defrost naturally overnight, or pop in the microwave to defrost in a couple minutes.
+Now place the peaches in a strainer, draining the juice from the peaches.
+Use peaches as you'd like.

 Mercedes Mifsud says